selectiveintellect/vic/commandline.md

 Based on these options here are some sample examples on how to use them:

+    # to print the compiler version
+    $ vic -V
+    # to print the help message
+    $ vic -h
+    # to compile to a hex file
+    $ vic -o helloworld.hex helloworld.vic
+    # to compile to assembly
     $ vic -o helloworld.asm helloworld.vic
+    # to compile to a hex file but override the chip in the code
     $ vic -p p16f631 -o helloworld.hex helloworld.vic
-    $ vic -h
-    $ vic -V
-    # to compile only to assembly and not a hex file
+    # to compile only to assembly with intermediate code and not to a hex file
     $ vic -i -o helloworld.asm helloworld.vic
     $ vic -i -o helloworld.hex --no-hex helloworld.vic
+    # to compile to a hex file and simulate the code
+    $ vic -o helloworld.hex --simulate helloworld.vic
+    # to list the chips supported
     $ vic --list-chips
+    # to list the simulators supported
     $ vic --list-simulators
+    # to check if the chip is supported
     $ vic --supports P12F683
+    # to list the chip's features
     $ vic --list-chip-features P16F685
+    # to print the chip's pin diagram
     $ vic --chip-pinout P16F631
+    # to print the locations of the gputils tools
     $ vic --list-gputils

 Now that we have learned enough about using the `vic` compiler, let us move on